isb-cgc/readthedocs/docs/source/sections/webapp/Overview.rst

-.. note:: If you attempt to log in with an email that is associated with a Google accout already registered with ISB-CGC Web App, a message "Please log into this account using Google (above)." will display.
+.. note:: If you attempt to log in with an email that is associated with a Google account already registered with the ISB-CGC Web App, a message "Please log into this account using Google (above)." will display.

 Forgot your password?
 =====================